randaller/llama-chat/README.md

 sampler: str = 'top_k',
 ```

-For sure, you may play with top_k value to get slightly different outputs.
+For sure, you may play with all the values to get different outputs.

 ### Enable multi-line answers